 An introduction to Canadian law and the legal system: legal processes and institutions, principles of legal reasoning and approaches to the analysis of law.
 Students will learn about the law governing relationships between individuals and between individuals and the state.
-Taught by law professors, with guest lecturers.
+Taught mostly by law professors, the subjects include constitutional, criminal, torts, property, contracts, corporate, employment, intellectual property and international law.

-Law 202 Aboriginal Law (Online) (Summer)
+Law 202 Aboriginal Law (Online) (Fall):